jhanaviB/smolagents/README.md

 # smolagents experiments

-This repo contains some code from my experiements with smolagents :)
+This repo contains some code from my smolagents sessions :)

 ## Projects